 While not actually a stitch, a slip knot is used to start your very first row or ring of stitches.

-- Make a loop around your hook
+- Make a loop around your hook.
+Yarn over.

 - Pull another loop through that loop.